equinor/terraform-baseline/SECURITY.md

 # Security policy

-If you discover a security vulnerability in this project, please follow the steps below to report it.
+If you discover a security vulnerability in this project, please follow these steps to responsibly disclose it:

-## For "non-critical" issues

-Create a GitHub issue for the vulnerability and ask the maintainer to reach out to you.
-Avoid putting sensitive information in the issue.
+1. **Do not** create a public GitHub issue for the vulnerability

-## For "critical" and time sensitive issues

-Send email to [it-security@equinor.com](mailto:it-security@equinor.com) or​ phone the Equinor helpdesk:

-- Norway (+47) 51 999 222
-- US/Canada (+1) 713 878 6970
+1. Follow our guideline for Responsible Disclosure Policy at https://www.equinor.com/about-us/csirt to report the issue

+The following information will help us triage your report more quickly:

+- Type of issue (e.g. buffer overflow, SQL injection, cross-site scripting, etc.)
+- Full paths of source file(s) related to the manifestation of the issue
+- The location of the affected source code (tag/branch/commit or direct URL)
+- Any special configuration required to reproduce the issue
+- Step-by-step instructions to reproduce the issue
+- Proof-of-concept or exploit code (if possible)
+- Impact of the issue, including how an attacker might exploit the issue

+We prefer all communications to be in English.